Rugby gaining some ground in scrum for sporting cash

 Ronan Dunne, chief executive of England sponsor O2, praised the efforts so far but told Reuters: "Everybody in the game of rugby recognises that for the health of the game going forward, it's critical that it broadens its appeal."

-Rupert Pratt, a co-founder of sports agency Generate, said rugby would always be less accessible than football but its generally affluent following made it attractive to sponsors.
+Rupert Pratt, a co-founder of sports agency Generate, said rugby would always be less accessible than soccer but its generally affluent following made it attractive to sponsors.

 The World Cup's official sponsors include Land Rover, Societe Generale, Heineken and MasterCard, and several players are signed to wear Adidas or Nike boots.